phenogit/phenogit.github.io/kit-korner-notes.markdown

             2S
                 4C: Solid suit, minimum of AKQ10xx, usually better.
 A suit that expects to run with no losers.
         2D: 5+d, 9+, Natural bidding follows
+            2H
+                2N: 9-11 or 14+, likely 3=2=3=5 since responder tends to bid out his shape 3H
+                        4C: Possible bid even without a club control, in order to leave you a 4D last train option
+                        4D: Cue bid for hearts, slam interest 4H
+                                4S: RKC for hearts
+                                4N: Asking for control in spades
+                                5C: Asking for control in clubs
+                                5D: Asking for control in diamonds
+                                5H: General slam try
+                                    5S: Cue bid, grand slam interest
+                                    5N: Pick a slam
+                                    6C: Cue bid, grand slam interest
+                                    6D: Offer to play
+                            4S: RKC for hearts
+                            4N: Asking for control in spades
+                            5C: Asking for control in clubs
+                            5D: Asking for control in diamonds
+                            5H: General invite
+                3N: 12-13 and right shape
             3C
                 3S: Assumed to be a real suit, since a 4-4 spade fit is still possible.
 But he might simply have spade concentration, no heart stopper, and only 5 diamonds so he can't rebid 3D
                     3N